 Virtual planning software applies CT scan information to produce a computerized model.
 Our oral surgeons review digital images of the patient’s anatomical detail to visualize their bone structure and develop implant treatment plans.
 A surgical guide is prepared, accurate within microns.
 Our oral surgeons and team of doctors collaborate to foresee the best, most esthetic placement of the implant/s and to plan final restoration.

-During guided surgery, Dr. Contino and Dr. Reed view a comprehensive detailed picture of the patient’s facial anatomy.
+During guided surgery, Dr. Contino, Dr. Reed or Dr. Winokur will view a comprehensive detailed picture of the patient’s facial anatomy.
 They will utilize the computerized model in concert with virtual reality software to guide placement of implants for Same Day New Smile — and procedures replacing from one tooth up to a full set of teeth.
 Placements are precise, safe and successful because the model is exact within microns — a factor which is especially important in more complex cases.

 Guided surgery is vastly superior to traditional surgery in certain cases and for certain patients.
 Our oral surgeons will advise you of your best options.
 Because the surgery is relatively short, patients are generally fine with local anesthesia.
 We also offer Nitrous, and IV sedation for those patients who require it.